Speaking: Grammar in Speaking B2 - Lesson 3: Using Reported Speech (Statements, Questions, Commands)

 💡 Beyond "Say" and "Ask"

-To make your speaking more descriptive, use more interesting reporting verbs.
+To make your speaking more descriptive and precise, use more interesting reporting verbs.

 Check Your Understanding 🎯